-- 1.16.
-The NRC assesses candidates for directors against a range of criteria developed for the role and in doing so considers their background, experience, personal qualities and professional skills.
-Once a shortlist of suitable candidates is identified, the Committee undertakes interviews of, and background checks into, prospective candidates.
-These checks include but are not limited to solvency, criminal record and reference checks.
-Following this assessment, the Committee provides its recommendation of the preferred candidate(s) to the full Board to consider prior to making a determination on the appointment.
-Each Board member is given the opportunity to meet with the proposed appointee.
-Key senior management personnel also have the opportunity to meet with the proposed appointee. - 1.17.
-Qube announces and provides background and experience on, all new directors at the time they are appointed. - 1.18.
+- 1.17.
+Qube announces and provides background and experience on all new directors at the time they are appointed. - 1.18.
 The Board provides information in each notice of annual general meeting (AGM) on all directors standing for election or re-election at the meeting.
-For all candidates standing for election for the first time, Qube will include confirmation that it has conducted appropriate checks into the candidate's background and experience, relevant information if those checks revealed any concerns and, in its statement as to whether the Board supports the election, a summary of the reasons for its view. - 1.19.
-In August 2017, the Board instituted a guideline which sets out Qube's expectation that nonexecutive directors, appointed after introduction of the guideline, should accumulate Qube shares equivalent to one-year's worth of a non-executive director's fee within three years after the date of their appointment.
+For all candidates standing for election for the first time, Qube will include confirmation that it has conducted appropriate checks into the candidate's background and experience, relevant information if those checks revealed any concerns and, in its statement as to whether the Board supports the election, a summary of the reasons for its view.